How to choose the right power supply for your transceiver?

 Switching power supply

 A switching power supply is more compact and efficient.
-They are popular because of their high power density, but can also cause electrical noise.
-When used in sensitive communication equipment, good filtering is essential.
+They are popular for their high power density, but they can also generate electrical noise.
+Therefore, when used in sensitive communications equipment, good filtering is essential.

 Applications: